Abhay-765/tictactoeJava/README.md

 # TicTacToe

-This time, I created a simple java applet for playing tic tac toe.
+This time, I created a java applet for playing tic tac toe.
 If the user presses enter after the game is complete, the game is reset.
 Enjoy!